Ty France Player Props: Mariners vs. Nationals

-Ty France, with a slugging percentage of .325 in his past 10 games -- including one home run -- will be in action for the Seattle Mariners versus the Washington Nationals, with Trevor Williams on the hill, June 26 at 9:40 PM ET.
+The Seattle Mariners and Ty France (.317 slugging percentage over his past 10 games, including one homer), take on starter Jake Irvin and the Washington Nationals at T-Mobile Park, Tuesday at 9:40 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Orioles.
+He had a one-hit showing in his last game (1-for-5) against the Nationals.

 Ty France Game Info & Props vs. the Nationals